jrozhon/qos/qos-03/README.md

 In this example:

 - **gemodel**: Specifies the use of the Gilbert-Elliott loss model.
-- **1%**: Is the probability of a packet being lost in the good state.
+- **1%**: Is the transition probability that the model will go from a good state to a bad state.
-- **2%**: Is the probability of a packet being lost in the bad state.
+- **2%**: Is the transition probability that the model will go from a bad state to a good state.

 :information_source: Resetting to Default Settings